takeshishimada/BZObjectStore/README.md

 ## Others
 #### Migration
-BZObjectStore supports adding attributes and deleting attributes which has not OSIdenticalAttribute only.
+BZObjectStore supports adding attributes and deleting attributes which dose not implements OSIdenticalAttribute only.
 Please use FMDatabaseQueue and FMDatabase directly.

 #### FMDatabaseQueue and FMDatabase